Lmizuno/Inspection-Form/README.md

 # Inspection Form

-* This webapp assists with construction inspection.
+* This WebApp built with React assists with home inspections.
 * Takes pictures and adds to a list.
 * Requires Signature of parties involved.
 * Generates a PDF after.